Sleep Apnea Can Affect Your Relationship

 - Reduced sex drive

-Other partners will try using earplugs or a noise machine that plays a light tune to distract themselves from their partner’s snoring.
-The problem with these remedies is that they can prevent you from hearing important ques, such as your alarm clock or your child stirring during the night.
+Others may try using earplugs or a noise machine that plays a light tune to distract themselves from their partner’s snoring.
+The problem with these remedies is that they can prevent you from hearing important cues, such as your alarm clock or your child stirring during the night.

 Some couples are disrupted by snoring enough that they resort to sleeping separately.
-In fact, about half of the couples that sleep separately reported that snoring was the cause.
+About half of the couples that sleep separately reported that snoring was the cause.
+It’s crucial to seek professional help so you and your partner can get the sleep you need.

 Frequently Asked Questions